snooppr/snoop/README.en.md

 6. Do not pay attention, sites sometimes go for repair work and return to operation.

-7. There is [problem](https://wiki.debian.org/ContinuousIntegration/TriagingTips/openssl-1.1.1 "the problem is simple and solvable") with openssl in some GNU/Linux distributions.
-This problem occurs if the user intentionally started snoop with the '--cert-on' option.
+7. There is [problem](https://wiki.debian.org/ContinuousIntegration/TriagingTips/openssl-1.1.1 "the problem is simple and solvable") with openssl in some GNU/Linux distributions, and also the problem with sites that haven't been updated in years.
+These problems occur if the user intentionally started snoop with the '--cert-on' option.
 Solving:
 ```
 $ sudo nano /etc/ssl/openssl.cnf